soheilbr82/BluegrassWorkingMemory/README.md

 This is a python-based implementation of Bluegrass short-term memory.
 The setup is able to synchronously collect behavioral, neural, and any other LSL-compatible neurophysiological signals.
 The setup can be extended to synchronously collect other types of behavioral and physiological signals (Heart rate, saccade, GSR, etc.).

+The setup is developed by:
+PhD Student: Soheil Borhani, sborhani at vols.utk.edu Research Assistant: Michael O'neil, moneil8 at vols.utk.edu

+This is achieved in collaboration with:
+Zhao's Nonlinear Biodynamics lab, University of Tennessee, Knoxville Jiang's ABC lab, University of Kentucky, Lexington

+Bluegrass Short-term Memory paradigm was originally designed by Dr. Yang Jiang.

 ### Installation
 The setup is generally OS-independent.
 However, the below instruction is for Windows 10.